 - Reputable site in business for 10+ years.
 High ratings in Google and iTunes stores (4.4 of 5).

 - Earning $35 a month (extra $420 a year) seems reasonable for using the site in your spare time.

-- Takes 3-7 days for your payment to process; not instant.
+- Takes up to 3 days for your payment to process; not instant.